-Maybe you keep your laundry room immaculately clean.
-You are careful to thoroughly clean the lint screen after every dryer run.
-You have taken all of the steps necessary to prevent a dryer fire, right?
+It’s possible that you keep your laundry room immaculately clean — you are careful to thoroughly clean the lint screen after every dryer run.
+So you’ve taken all of the steps necessary to prevent a dryer fire, right?
 Wrong.
 According to the U.S. Fire Administration, 2,900 dryer fires are reported each year, resulting in an estimated five deaths, 100 injuries, and $35 million in property loss!
 When you clean your lint screen you are only catching about 25 percent of the lint, and the other 75 percent is going through your ductwork and possibly sticking to the walls.
 Just cleaning your lint screen will not take care of the whole problem, and you need to look to the venting system in place to make sure you have taken all steps necessary to avoid a home fire.
+We help Las Vegas homeowners with dryer vent cleaning services — continue reading to learn more about this potential safety hazard and how to stay safe.

 Your dryer hose should safely conduct air and lint away from the dryer and out of the home.
 However, if you have an incorrect duct you could be putting yourself at risk of fire and damage.
 You need to look at several aspects of your venting system: